Jason-B0816/ProReadMeCopilot/README.md

 - [License](#license)
 - [Questions](#questions)

 ## Installation
-clone repository from GitHub to VS code, run npm i to install dependencies.
+clone repository from GitHub to terminal to use vs code, run command npm i to install needed dependencies.
 ## Usage
-Once you have installed the dependencies, you will run the following command in terminal in VS Code: node index.js
+Once you have installed the dependencies, you will run the following command in intergrated terminal: node index.js
 ## Contribution
 Please email me
 ## Tests
-Try it out, you will enjoy the simplicity of the ReadMe generator, leaves the user more time for the project at hand.
+Try it out, you will enjoy the simplicity of the ReadMe generator

 ## License
 This project is licensed under the Apache license.
 For more details, click on this link: [Apache](https://opensource.org/licenses/Apache-2.0)

 ## Questions
-If you have any questions, please contact me at [jbrooks200800@gmail.com](mailto:jbrooks200800@gmail.com).
-You can also find more of my work at [Jason-B0816](https://github.com/Jason-B0816).
+If you have any questions, please contact me at [jbrooks200800@gmail.com].
+You can also find more of my work at (Jason-B0816).

+## Walkthrough Video Link
+Click on link to view https://drive.google.com/file/d/1irRKKafEKgZ6V4cwhdaYjpeAA_MI0dP1/view